zlogic/mendix-docs/content/en/docs/refguide/modeling/mendix-ai-assistance/_index.md

 For information on what third-party services Maia uses and what data are sent to the third-party services, see the [Maia Third-Party Services](#maia-third-party-services) section below.

-## Maia Chat

-Maia Chat (generally available in Studio Pro 10.12.0 and the Mendix Portal) is a built-in chat interface in the Mendix Platform powered by Generative AI.
-Developers can ask questions about all aspects of Mendix, including how to apply concepts, best practices, governance tools, and development patterns.
-For more information, see [Maia Chat](/refguide/maia-chat/).

 ## Maia Capabilities in Mendix Studio Pro

 In addition to Maia Chat, Maia in Mendix Studio Pro has the following capabilities:

 Guidance:

+* **Maia Chat** (generally available in Studio Pro 10.12.0 and the Mendix Portal) – a built-in chat interface powered by Generative AI in Studio Pro.
+It answers questions about app development in Mendix, including how to apply concepts, best practices, and development patterns.
+For more information, see [Maia Chat](/refguide/maia-chat/).
 * **Maia Learn** (available in Studio Pro 10.18 and above) - helps you to quickly learn Mendix core concepts and get started with Studio Pro.
 For more information, see [Maia Learn](/refguide/maia-learn/).

 Recommenders: